Plants for Pollinators

 How to Create Harmony in Your Backyard?

 Great!
-You might think all you need is unity and simplicity to create harmony in your backyard.
-Yes! - I know - they are such abstract concepts that they don't much help to get anyone going.
+You might think all you need is unity and simplicity to create harmony and make your backyard feel like an oasis.
+Yes!
+I know, but they are such abstract concepts that they don't help much to get anyone going.
 We need something more.

-That's when I'll use the knowledge of garden styles as my 'design tool'.
+That's when I'll use the knowledge of garden design styles as my 'design tool'.

 It helps me to fulfill the requirements of both unity and simplicity.